|Judicial Selection By-Laws|

 XVII.
 PANEL VOTING

-17.3 If a Committee member finds a candidate to be "not recommended" he or she must list on the ballot the specific itemized reasons for the vote for the Committee member's vote to be counted No such requirement shall exist if a Committee member's vote is for a "highly recommended" or "recommended" rating.
+17.3 If a Committee member finds a candidate to be "not recommended" or “not qualified” he or she must list on the ballot the specific itemized reasons for the vote for the Committee member's vote to be counted.
+No such requirement shall exist if a Committee member's vote is for a "highly recommended" or “highly qualified” or "recommended" or “qualified” rating.

 17.4 Once the Chairperson has tallied the votes and verbally presented the final rating by the Committee, it is required that the Lake County Bar Association Executive Director shall keep possession of all of the original ballots for three years after the vote.